 Arthur Samuel continued winning against the computer, so he wrote a program to let the computer play against itself.
 The program collected data on its games and created a predictive analytics engine to improve its decision making.
 Once the computer started to gather data and experience, Samuel finally started losing (or winning – however you choose to look at it) and the program was a success!

 We see machine learning in a variety of industries such as manufacturing, retail, healthcare, hospitality, financial services and energy.
-Gurucul Risk Analytics applies machine learning algorithms to its behavior analytics solution to detect anomalous activity based upon a change in behavioral patterns.
+Gurucul Risk Analytics applies ML algorithms to its behavior analytics solution to detect anomalous activity based upon a change in behavioral patterns.

 Machine Learning is a Branch of Artificial Intelligence

 Machine learning differs from artificial intelligence in the sense that machines aren’t just expected to be taught how to act intelligently when performing a task; these machines must be able to learn on their own and make decisions without human supervision.
 The machines can look at data, figure out if a decision was wrong or right, and use that information to make better choices next time.

 - Supervised algorithms build a mathematical model of a data set containing both inputs and desires outputs